jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - **static routing protocol**: requires an admin to create/update routes on the router
         - **dynamic**: can discover routers and determine best route to a given destination; routing table is periodically updated
         - **distance-vector**: (interior) makes routing decisions based on distance (e.g. hop count), and vector (router egress interface); examples:
-          - **Routing Information Protocol (RIP)**: a distance-vector protocol that uses hop count as its routing metric
+          - **Routing Information Protocol (RIP)**: a distance-vector protocol that uses hop count as its routing metric; prevents routing loops by limiting the number of hops allowed by a packet in a path between source to destination; outdated and less scalable than protocols like OSPF
-          - Interior Gateway Routing Protocol (IGRP)
+          - Interior Gateway Routing Protocol (IGRP): note that IGRP is proprietary and outdated
           - Enhanced Interior Gateway Routing Protocol (EIGRP)
         - **link state**: (interior) uses router characteristics (e.g. speed, latency, error rates) to make next hop routing decisions; examples:
-          - **Open Shortest Path First (OSPF)**: an interior gateway routing protocol developed for IP networks based on shortest path first or link-state algorithm
+          - **Open Shortest Path First (OSPF)**: an interior gateway routing protocol developed for IP networks based on shortest path first or link-state algorithm; calculates the shortest route to a destination through a network based on an algorithm
           - Intermediate System to Intermediate System (IS-IS)
         - **path vector**: (exterior) a type of routing protocol used to determine the best path for data to travel across networks, particularly in scenarios involving multiple autonomous systems (AS); most commonly associated with **Border Gateway Protocol (BGP)**: the primary exterior routing protocol used on the internet
         - interior vs exterior: